 Over the first few days I noticed more energy, my libido did a sudden, temporary, jump up (that’s always a good sign huh?), and I felt happier.
 I also noticed that my muscles got sore… Random, I know.
 But it was kind of a good feeling sore, but different from a post exercise sore – hard to explain – and the feeling gradually reduced over a few days.

 I’m also (of course) hoping it will help over time with my body composition….

 The truth is that I’m more over weight right now than I’ve been for 25 years and I’m really feeling it, which sucks. 🙁

 But I’m doing yoga almost every day and noticing marked improvements in strength as well as some subtle changes in body shape.
-I’m planning on doing the 4 phase fat elimination protocol soon to shed some of this body fat, and so I’m hoping that taking Betaine might help to speed the process along a bit.
+I’m planning to shed some of this body fat, and so I’m hoping that taking Betaine might help to speed the process along a bit.
 I’ve even ordered a set of Tanita body composition scales to allow me to keep track of what changes are happening in my body.
 (They should arrive tomorrow – can’t wait!).

 So I’m pleased with what’s happening and I’m optimistic.